A white bar owner in Omaha shot and killed a black protester. He won't face charges.

 "I honestly feel that if Mr. Gardner's dad would've kept his hands to himself, the incident would've never happened in the beginning," Scurlock's father, James Scurlock II, told CBS News affiliate KMTV.
 "Once again I ask that we investigate this and I ask my people to stand by me strong but do it peacefully."

+Scurlock's brother, Nicholas Harden, said the loss is especially devastating because Scurlock had a newborn daughter.

+"He has a heart of gold and anybody can tell you that," Harden said.
+"He was trying to protect people's lives.
+He was a hero.
+He has a daughter that is not even one and he changed his life around.
+He was settling down."

-Wayne said the Scurlock family is urging protesters to remain peaceful, saying they don't want Scurlock's name to be used as a justification of violence.
+The family called for further investigation in the case and also urged protesters to remain peaceful, saying they don't want Scurlock's name to be used as a justification for violence.